Fruchtzwerg94/PlantUmlViewer/README.md

 ![PlantUML Viewer](doc/PlantUmlViewer.png)
 ![PlantUML Viewer](doc/PlantUmlViewerDark.png)

 By clicking the *Refresh* button the diagram gets generated out of the current opened document.
 The file extension doesn't matter.
 The diagram can be moved by dragging and zoomed by scrolling.
-The currently showed diagram can be exported as PNG image by clicking the *Export* button.
+The currently showed diagram can be exported or copied to clipboard as PNG or SVG image by clicking the *Export* button or using the right click context menu.

 Make sure *JAVA_PATH* is set in your system or set the right path to your Java installation in the plugins options.